erwinkarim/audio-passthrough/readme.md

 ## How to use

-You can download the app [here](#).
+You can download the app [here](https://github.com/erwinkarim/audio-passthrough/releases/tag/v0.1.0).
 Make sure you plug your USB to 3.5 microphone jack to your Mac.
-Start the app, select the USB device and press the 'Start lookback' button.
+Start the app, select the USB device and press the 'Start loopback' button.
 Sound should come out from your active audio output.

+Since this is a very early beta, I would appreciate some feedback on the app.
+Help me help you.

 ## Support Me